 What's the meaning of the phrase 'Bottom drawer'?

-A place where valuables are stored, especially the clothes, linen, etc., that a woman might store in preparation for her marriage.
+A 'bottom drawer' is a place where valuables are stored, especially clothes, linen, etc. Typically this was the place that a woman might store items in preparation for her marriage.
 Literally, the lowest drawer of a chest of drawers.

 What's the origin of the phrase 'Bottom drawer'?